 - Have the connector plugged in securely.
-Insecure connections may cause malfunction or damage to the motor or driver. - When unplugging the connector, do so while pressing the latches on the connector. - When cycle the power or plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
+Insecure connections may cause malfunction or damage to the motor or driver - When connecting the 24 VDC power supply, check the indication of the driver case and pay attention to the polarity of the power supply.
+Reverse-polarity connection may cause damage to the driver. - When unplugging the connector, do so while pressing the latches on the connector. - When cycle the power or plugging/unplugging the connector, turn off the power and wait for the CHARGE LED to turn off before doing so.
 Residual voltage may cause electric shock. - Do not wire the power supply cable of the driver in the same cable duct with other power lines or motor cables.
-Doing so may cause malfunction due to noise. - When installing the motor to a moving part, use an accessory flexible cable offering excellent flexibility.
+Doing so may cause malfunction due to noise. - When installing the motor to a moving part, use an accessory flexible cable (sold separately) offering excellent flexibility.
 For the flexible motor cable, refer to p.160.